 This website is about the management of cows’ milk protein allergy and nutritional solutions intended for infants.
 By continuing on this website, you accept that Nestlé Health Science supplies the information at your own request.

 Are you a healthcare professional (HCP) or a parent?

 What is a baby runny nose?

 Runny nose can be identified as streaming mucous from a baby’s nostrils.
 A baby’s immune system is immature, which makes them more vulnerable to illness.
 For some babies, it may seem like they have a constant runny nose, however this may likely be the result of a baby having back-to-back cold virus infections.

 Sneezing is a natural reflex mechanism used to clear airborne substances and congestion from the respiratory and nasal passages.
-It is very common in babies and not usually something to cause concern
+It is very common in babies and not usually something to cause concern.

-Possible causes may include:
+Possible causes of a baby runny nose may include: